spatialos/UnrealGDK/SpatialGDK/Documentation/content/manual-engine-build.md

 ## Installing the SpatialOS GDK for Unreal

-If you built the Engine Fork manually, you need to add the GDK to your project's Plugins folder before using SpatialOS.
+If you built the Engine fork manually, you need to add the GDK to your project's Plugins folder before using SpatialOS.

 To do this: